-She also reviews for several magazines, including Contemporary Poetry Review,The Raintown Review, Eclectica, and The Arts Fuse.
+She also reviews for several magazines, including Contemporary Poetry Review,The Raintown Review, Eclectica, The Arts Fuse, and Literary Matters.

 She is married to John Corbett, a teacher of mathematics and statistics.
 They have two grown children.